All Things Bedding: How to Properly Clean & Care for the Things you Sleep On

 - Allow the rubbing alcohol to fully dry before either storing the air mattress or before putting the sheets back on.

-- Unplug the air mattress (if it functions on an electric pump) before cleaning it with rubbing alcohol or the vacuum.
+- Unplug the air mattress (if it functions on an electric pump) before cleaning it with rubbing alcohol or a vacuum.

-- Never store the air mattress when it’s wet or damp.
+- Never store the air mattress when it’s wet.

 - Store the air mattress in a low-humidity environment.

 - Store the air mattress in a part of the home where the air temperature is consistent – not too cold and not too hot.

 - Avoid storing the air mattress in a garage, shed or basement.